 Why Is the National U.S. Cesarean Section Rate So High?

-Most mothers are healthy and have good reason to anticipate uncomplicated childbirth.
-Cesarean section is major surgery and increases the likelihood of many short- and longer-term adverse effects for mothers and babies (some of these harms are listed below).
-There are clear, authoritative recommendations for more judicious use of this procedure (U.S. Department of Health and Human Services 2010).
-Why, then, is the cesarean rate so high?
+Cesarean section is major surgery and increases the likelihood of many short- and longer-term adverse effects in mothers and babies (some of these harms are listed below).
+There are clear, authoritative recommendations for more judicious use of this procedure.8,9 Why, then, is the cesarean rate so high?

 Despite a lot of talk about "maternal request" cesareans, few women appear to be taking this step.
-Childbirth Connection's national Listening to Mothers survey of women who gave birth in hospitals from mid-2011 to mid-2012 polled women about these decisions in the United States.
-When we asked mothers with a cesarean when and why they had it, just 1% of Listening to Mothers III survey participants with an initial or "primary" cesarean" reported that she had had a planned cesarean with the understanding that there was no medical reason for it (Declercq et al. 2013).
-Those who have looked at this question in other countries have found similar results (McCourt et al. 2007).
+Childbirth Connection's national Listening to Mothers survey of women who gave birth in hospitals in 2011-2012 polled U.S. women about these decisions.
+Just one percent of women who had had initial (primary) cesareans said that they had planned and carried out surgical birth with the understanding that there had been no medical reason for this procedure.10 Researchers who have looked at this question in other countries have found similar results.11

 Many have also pointed to changes in the population of childbearing women, such as more older women who have developed medical conditions and more women with extra challenges of multiple births.
-While there are some overall changes in this population, researchers have found that cesarean section rates have gone up for all groups of birthing women, regardless of age, the number of babies they are having, the extent of health problems, their race/ethnicity, or other characteristics (Declercq et al. 2006).
-In other words, there is a change in practice standards that reflects an increasing willingness on the part of professionals to follow the cesarean path under all conditions.
-In fact, one quarter of the Listening to Mothers survey participants who had cesareans reported that they had experienced pressure from a health professional to have a cesarean (Declercq et al. 2013).
+While there are some overall changes in this population, researchers have found that cesarean section rates have gone up for all groups of birthing women, regardless of age, the number of babies they are having, the extent of health problems, their race/ethnicity, or other characteristics.12 In other words, there is a change in practice standards that reflects an increasing willingness on the part of professionals to follow the cesarean path under all conditions.
+In fact, one quarter of the Listening to Mothers survey participants who had cesareans reported that they had experienced pressure from a health professional to have a cesarean.13

 Finally, fear of malpractice liability is frequently cited as a major driver of the extensive use of cesarean section.
-However, a series of studies have examined this question and have concluded that the role of liability pressure is modest at best and can account for just a fraction of the steep recent rise (Sakala et al. 2013).
-Further, this factor is overpowered by the role of variation in professional practice style (e.g., Baicker et al. 2006).
+However, a series of studies have examined this question and have concluded that the role of liability pressure is modest at best and can account for just a fraction of the steep recent rise.14 Further, this factor is overpowered by the role of variation in professional practice style.15

 Reasons for the High Cesarean Section RateThe following interconnected factors appear to contribute to the high cesarean rate.